JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 {% render 'google-ad.liquid' %}

-## Figures' and audio examples' source code
+## Source code of figures and audio examples

-*Note: All figures and audio examples in this article were generated using [the following Python script](https://github.com/JanWilczek/wolf-sound-blog/blob/master/_py/posts/synthesis/2025-03-01-fm-synthesis/fm_synthesis.py).
-Feel free to use and tweak it to your needs!*
+All figures and audio examples in this article were generated using [the following Python script](https://github.com/JanWilczek/wolf-sound-blog/blob/master/_py/posts/synthesis/2025-03-01-fm-synthesis/fm_synthesis.py).
+Feel free to use and tweak it to your needs!

 ## History